tunnelhead/http-event-relay/README.md

 Tunnel IDs can be up to 1024 characters long.

-__Two-Way Communication:__
+### Two-Way Communication

-A single tunnel provides one-way communiation between two parties (from a producer to a consumer).
+A single tunnel provides one-way communiation between two parties (from a producer to a consumer) with optional replies on [acknowledgement](#acknowledgement).

-For two-way communication, use two tunnels with different ids (one in each direction).
+For robust two-way communication, use two tunnels with different ids (one in each direction).

-__Backpressure:__
+### Backpressure

 With the default configuration, backpressure is enabled by default.